UriCVV/data-project-I/README.md

 ![Shark Attack Gender Distribution](images/shark_attacks_victim_ages.png)

 ### Question 7: What are the most affected countries?
 To answer this question, a map plot was created to visualize the distribution of shark attacks by country.
 This analysis provides insights into which countries have experienced the most shark attacks.
-In the `visualization.ipynb` file on source folder there's an interactive map at the end made with `plotly.express` package
+In the `visualization.ipynb` file in source folder there's an interactive map at the end made with `plotly.express` module.

 ![Shark Attack Gender Distribution](images/attacks_per_country.png)